 Thousands of meals have been provided to employees at Endeavour Foundation (Castle Hill and Mount Druitt), Packforce (Wetherill Park and Frenchs Forest), Avenue and Jigsaw (two social enterprises of Fighting Chance located at Botany and Frenchs Forest respectively).

-This community initiative was launched to celebrate the release of Hit 100’s new menu.
-Employees at Packforce, Endeavour, Avenue and Jigsaw participated in nutrition workshops designed to educate and empower them to make healthier choices.
+This community initiative saw employees at Packforce, Endeavour, Avenue and Jigsaw participate in nutrition workshops designed to educate and empower them to make healthier choices.

 Hit 100's CEO, Karn Ghosh, said this program was a great opportunity to talk to employees in disability enterprises about diet and nutrition, and to show how healthy eating could be simple, delicious and easy to achieve in the workplace.